jakimowb/enmapbox_testmigration2/doc/source/Installation_dev.rst

     import sys
     for p in sorted(sys.path): print(p)

-To ensure that your IDE's Syntax help / Intellisense can finde it, you should add the most important paths as source paths to your IDE project, for example:
+To ensure that your IDE's Syntax help / Intellisense can find it, you should add the most important paths as source paths to your IDE project, for example: